Basil is one of the easiest herbs to grow, and it can quickly can become large and out of control.

 5. Freeze pesto in lightly oiled ice cube trays – once frozen, remove and store in an air tight container or jar in your freezer.

 *If you are going to freeze the pesto – stop here.
 Pesto freezes better without the cheese added.
-If you are not going to freeze, or once you have thawed your pesto, proceed to step 4.
+If you are not going to freeze, or once you have thawed your pesto, proceed to the next step.